BillA-Dev/iOS-Portfolio-Ahmed22/README.md

 # iOS-Portfolio-Ahmed22

+Hello, My name is Bilal Ahmed, a junior in high school, and this is my portfolio to showcase all my projects I have worked on thus far.
+Eversince I was a kid I have been fascinated with programming and computers.
+Whenever I would come home from school, I would mess around on my home pc; a stress releiver.
+Although, I liked programming I never fully commited to learning a language.
+I would get bored really fast; I always wanted to accomplsih more than what I could.

+I first got into programming in APCSP where we learned to block code.
+I was fascinated by the inner workings and what you could accomplish.
+This led me to taking AP java where I learned the basics and got a decent understanding of the programming language.
+Then over the summer I delved deeper into java and learned python.
+I used python to automate, and run task that I would do daily

 ## New to github
 * I learned how to commit and push files straight from Xcode
 * I learned how readMe works